Frequently Asked Questions (FAQs)

 24) If we are a returning grantee, do we have to go through the same application process?

-25) Do you fund club or elite level sports programs?
+25) Do you fund sport camps or sport clinics?

-In general, elite sports are not a priority area for foundation grant funding.
+In general, youth sports camps and one-time clinics are not a priority area for foundation grant funding.

 26) How do you define “structured play”?